 Sunbeds give out ultraviolet (UV) rays, which is the same type of harmful radiation found in sunlight.
 Getting a tan using a sunbed is not safer than tanning in the sun.

-In some cases, sunbed use can be more harmful.
+Sometimes, using a sunbed can be more harmful.
 For example, many sunbeds give out greater doses of UV rays than the midday Mediterranean sun.

-Prolonged exposure to UV rays increases your risk of developing malignant melanoma, the most serious form of skin cancer.
+Exposure to UV rays from sunbeds can increase your risk of developing melanoma, the most serious form of skin cancer.

 Sensitive skin and pregnancy

-Many women find their skin is more sensitive during pregnancy, which can mean your skin may be more likely to burn in the sun or if you use a sunbed.
+The skin is more sensitive during pregnancy, which can mean it's more likely to burn in the sun or if you use a sunbed.

 Changing hormone levels will also make you more prone to skin pigmentation (colouration).
 Dark, irregular patches of skin called chloasma sometimes appear on your face.
 This can be a sign your skin will react more strongly to UV rays.
 If you sunbathe or use a sunbed, the dark patches are likely to increase.